FarmhouseFest/farmhousefest.com/2016/info/index.md

 			<p class="block">Yes, please bring your EventBrite ticket as a printout, a PDF, or in Passbook.
 We will be scanning your ticket on entry.</p>

 		    <h2>How much are additional tokens?</h2>
 			<p class="block">$10 will get you 6 tokens, good for a 4oz pour each.
-Every beer we pour will cost a single token.</p>
+Every beer we pour will cost a single token.
+We accept Visa, Mastercard and good old cash for token sales.</p>

 		    <h2>Can I ask for a refund on a ticket I bought?</h2>
 			<p class="block">Sorry, no. All ticket sales are final.
 If circumstances have changed and you're unable to attend, we will honour tickets that have been transferred.</p>

 		    <h2>Will there be food?</h2>
 			<p class="block">Absolutely.
-This year we have lined up three food trucks to provide a wide variety of omnivorous and vegetarian choice: <a href="http://www.thepressurebox.ca/">Pressure Box</a>, <a href="http://tacofino.com/menus/VANCOUVER">Tacofino</a>, and <a href="http://viateverepizzeria.com/">Via Tevere&#8217;s</a> food truck.
+This year we have lined up three food trucks to provide a wide variety of omnivorous and vegetarian choices, available for purchase: <a href="http://www.thepressurebox.ca/">Pressure Box</a>, <a href="http://tacofino.com/menus/VANCOUVER">Tacofino</a>, and <a href="http://viateverepizzeria.com/">Via Tevere&#8217;s</a> food truck.
 Please bring cash in case your choice of truck doesn&#8217;t process plastic.</p>

 			<ul class="food-list">